Storyer1/Zendesk-tools/README.md

-Zendesk Feedback: Command line tool that allows you to create new tickets in Zendesk via command line (do not require API key if your account supports anonymous feedback)
+Zendesk-feedback.sh: Command line tool that allows you to create new tickets in Zendesk via command line (do not require API key if your account supports anonymous feedback)

-KB Downloader: Tool that allows to download complete list of Knowledge Base articles in HTML format
+KB-Downloader.sh: Tool that allows to download complete list of Knowledge Base articles in HTML format

+Zendesk-web-form.php - simple PHP script that can be integrated anywhere on web and allows you to submit new Zendesk request